 Description of the annual Income Estimates for Census Families and Individuals (T1 Family File)

 B. Coverage

-The 2019 IMDB was used to produce these counts.
+The 2021 IMDB was used to produce these counts.
 Filers are linked immigrants who have filed a tax return at least once since 1982.
-Statistics below exclude the 2019 admissions.

 Table 15 Distribution of taxfilers and non-taxfilers by admission year